outerim/bountiful-ultimate/_pages/fall-2022-registration.md

 ## To register for the league
 **If you're a minor, a parent or guardian must complete this process.**

-1. Head over to the [Utah Ultimate Spring league page](https://utahultimate.org/e/youth-spring-league-2022)
+1. Head over to the [Utah Ultimate Fall league page](https://utahultimate.org/e/youth-fall-2022)
 2. Click the register now button
 3. Have your parent or guardian sign into or create an account using their personal information (ie email address, birthdate, etc).
 In a later step they'll add you as a family member and register you for the league.
 4. Once signed in, click 'Register a Family Member' (if you got lost, [this is the page](https://utahultimate.org/e/youth-spring-league-2022/register?new=1) you need to be on)